Frequently asked questions about the In-Memory Column Index (IMCI) feature of PolarDB for MySQL.

 SELECT * FROM information_schema.imci_autoindex_executed;

-ALTER TABLE t1 comment 'columnar=0';
+ALTER TABLE t1 COMMENT 'columnar=0';

 Does adding a columnstore index affect write performance?

-Columnstore indexes support two transaction isolation levels: READ_COMMITTED and REPEATABLE_READ.
+Columnstore indexes support READ_COMMITTED and REPEATABLE_READ.

-Does a columnstore index accelerate fuzzy searches?
+Does the columnstore index accelerate fuzzy searches?